 Tips on Coping with PPD

-Finally.
-Parenting is not easy!
+Finally, parenting is not easy!
 It is the most difficult (yet rewarding!) job on the face of this planet.
-Moms need an award for just getting up in the morning!
+Moms deserve an award just for getting up in the morning!
 Whatever we are feeling, we are doing a great job!
 PPD can be dealt with!